 The presence of more risk factors increases the chances of more negative outcomes.
-Similarly strong predictive power has been found in the multiple risk factors for poor school performance and social mal adjustment.
-Sameroff and Fiese (1990).
+Similarly strong predictive power has been found in the multiple risk factors for poor school performance and social maladjustment.

-Joan (2003) says that "
+Fernate (2003) says that "

-The US has discovered that education is the answer to the many poverty related problems such as parents' absence from home, drug addiction, malnutrition, teenage pregnancy and STDs.
-Their approach is "discover a social problem and give it a name.
-Go ahead and teach a course designed to remedy it.
+The US has discovered that education is the answer to the much poverty related problems such as parents' absence from home, drug addiction, malnutrition, teenage pregnancy and STDs.
+Their approach is "discover a social problem and give it a name. go ahead and teach a course designed to remedy it.
 For instance, alcoholism, teach temperance at school.
 Venereal disease, develop a social hygiene course."

 Low income for population in many low- income countries has affected the schooling of children.
-Many students never set their foot in school in poorest nations of Asia, Africa and Latin America.
+Many students never set their foot in school in poorest nations of Asia, Africa and Latins America.
 Schooling has been so limited in these countries because of the low income based on Agrarian economies (farming).
 Parents only pass over information for everyday life and many parents in poor regions need their children to work more than go to school.
-Countries struggling to feed its people have fewer resources to expand schooling.
-John Macionis,(2005).
+Countries struggling to feed its people have fewer resources to expand schooling (John Macionis, 2005).